MarcinHoppe/PluralsightProjectAudition/tasks.md

 ## Creating the cipher object

-Create the AES-GCM encryption object by calling `crypto.createCipheriv` function and passing `aes-128-gcm`, `key`, and `iv` as arguments.
+Create the AES-GCM encryption object by calling `crypto.createCipheriv` function and passing `'aes-128-gcm'`, `key`, and `iv` as arguments.
 Assign the return value to `cipher` constant.

 ## Encrypting data

 Declare a variable `ciphertext` to hold the hex encoded encrypted data.
 Input data in the `plaintext` variable is encoded using UTF-8.
-To encrypt the data call `cipher.update` function passing `plaintext`, `utf-8`, and `hex` as arguments and assign the return value to the `ciphertext` variable.
+To encrypt the data call `cipher.update` function passing `plaintext`, `'utf-8'`, and `'hex'` as arguments and assign the return value to the `ciphertext` variable.
 To finalize encryption call `cipher.final` with a single argument `hex`.
 Append the return value to the `ciphertext` variable using addition assignment operator (`+=`).

 ## Obtaining authentication tag